Skip to main content

 Reordering

-Drag and drop components into your preferred order.
+Drag components around the grid to rearrange them.
 Most advisors put a high-level summary or welcome message at the top, followed by the areas most relevant to the client.

 Customizing

-Each component has its own settings.
+Click a component to open its settings.
 Depending on the type, you may be able to:

 The goal is to make every Guide feel personal — not like a generic report.